Women in South Korea

-Women in South Korea have experienced significant improvements for social changes in recent years, compared to previous times, when Confucianism was deeply imbued in the culture.
-The economy of South Korea has tremendously improved due to urbanisation, industrialisation, military authoritarianism, democratic reform, and social liberalisation since the late 1960s.
+Women in South Korea have experienced significant social changes in recent decades, compared to past eras when Confucianism was deeply imbued in Korean culture.
+The economy of South Korea has markedly grown due to urbanisation, industrialisation, military authoritarianism, democratic reform, and social liberalisation since the late 1960s.
 Gender roles and gender identities have been modified in response to modernity.
 More than half of South Korean women are employed.

 In the South Korean political system, although there are not as many female politicians as male politicians, the female politicians have recently begun to participate more actively than in the past.
-For instance, in the National Assembly, women formerly occupied 20 of the 299 seats, less than 10%.
-After the 2020 parliamentary election, women occupied 57 seats in the National Assembly, or 19,1% (OECD), just above half of the OECD average (31%) (OECD) the greatest number of seats occupied by women in South Korean history.
+As of 2025, South Korea has 20% of its members in the parliament as women.

 In 2023, South Korea ranked 30th out of 177 countries on the Women, Peace and Security Index, which is based on 13 indicators of inclusion, justice, and security.
-In 2023, South Korea has ranked 20th out of 193 countries on Human Developement Index (HDI).
+In 2023, South Korea has ranked 20th out of 193 countries on the Human Development Index (HDI).
 In 2025, it ranked 12th out of 172 countries on Gender Inequality Index (GII), making the country the 2nd least gender unequal state in Asia.
-On the other hand, South Korea ranked low on Global Gender Gap Report, placing 99th out of 146 in 2022.
+On the other hand, South Korea ranked low on Global Gender Gap Report, placing 101st out of 148 in 2025.

 In rural areas, most women work in a primary industry such as the agriculture sector.
 They do not have the variety of educational and employment opportunities.
 According to a 2019 survey by Ministry of Agriculture, 81% of respondents perceived female farmers to have lower social standing than their male counterparts despite accounting for over 50% of farmers in South Korea.

 The status of women has risen to a level where they can be considered socially equal to that of men in terms of education, health, and legal rights.
 However, there are still substantial political and economical prejudices against women.
 Korean women still consistently face gender stereotypes regarding rigid gender roles.
 These stereotypes include women staying at home as housewives, having less power and voice in political and economic participation and movements, and more.
+South Korean women pay a gender gap; as of 2023, South Korean women earn $22,750 less than men based on 2021 purchasing power parity.